MrBoombastic/OSINTCord/README.md

 > Using this on a user account is prohibited by the Discord TOS and can lead to the account block.

 > [!TIP]
-> If you are upgrading from the previous version, please make sure to update the dictionary in the`.env` file.
+> If you are upgrading from the previous version, please make sure you update the dictionary in the`.env` file.
-> [Pomelo](https://discord.fandom.com/wiki/Pomelo) has changed rules for usernames.
+> [Pomelo](https://discord.fandom.com/wiki/Pomelo) has changed the rules for usernames.

 ## Usage: